Mathematics (MATH)

 Prerequisite: Prerequisite: MATH 147 with a C or better or appropriate placement.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 151 Calculus I 5 Credits
+MATH& 151 Calculus I 5 Credits

 Covers differential calculus of single-variable functions.